swiftlang/swift/docs/SIL.rst

 Allocates an object of reference type ``T``.
 The object will be initialized with retain count 1; its state will be otherwise uninitialized.
-The object may be allocated on the heap or stack; reference types are normally heap-allocated and released with a ``release`` instruction, but optimization may lower the allocation to a stack allocation and the release to a ``dealloc_ref``.
+The object may be allocated on the heap or stack; although reference types are normally heap-allocated and released with a ``release`` instruction, optimization may lower the allocation to a stack allocation and the release to a ``dealloc_ref``.